Which browsers are supported?

 mobx-react will work on React Native.
 The latter through importing

 The devtools don't support React Native.
-Note that if you indend to store state in a component that you want to be able to use with hot reloading, do not use decorators (annotations) in the component, use the functions instead (eg.
+Note that if you indend to use your observer components with hot reloading, decorators in the components may not always work.
+If that is the case, use the functions instead (eg.

 action(fn) instead of